 My rating: 4 of 5 stars

 But something about Winterson lingered—her aestheticism, her daring, her egotism (a trait I find wholly lovable in writers and artists)—and I decided to revisit her work.
-I am glad I did, because Art and Lies could almost serve as an example of the kind of fiction I have been calling for in my more polemical essays (see here, here, and here).
+I am glad I did, because Art and Lies is not a failed prose-poem.
 It is a completely invented novel, set in a dream-world of its own, rather than dwelling in the merely social or autobiographical.
 It is a completely written novel, composed in an elevated register that enlivens rather than transcribing common speech, even as it is an echo chamber for poetry.
 It is a completely traditional novel, alluding to Sappho, Ovid, Shakespeare, Sterne, Blake, Wordsworth, Pater, Eliot, Woolf, and Calvino on almost every page, its sentences sinuous hooks for the eyes of the canon.
-It is a completely radical novel, both formally as it reinvents what a novel can do and be, and politically as it mounts a thoroughgoing critique of modern society that is both coherent and independent (i.e., it does not merely repeat the cliches of Right or Left).
+It is a completely radical novel, both formally as it reinvents what a novel can do and be, and politically as it mounts a thoroughgoing critique of modern society that is both coherent and independent (i.e., it does not merely repeat the platitudes of right or left).
 It is also, alas, a somewhat didactic novel—more about this later.

-Art and Lies has three narrators: Handel, a Catholic surgeon who revisits in memory his moments of missed opportunity in love even as he laments the spiritual and physical state of modern London; Picasso, a female artist from a strict and sexually abusive household who has struggled to escape the physical and mental confines of her terrible family; and Sappho, the legendary poet, who seems to speak from beyond time, challenging the misrepresentations of her life and work, even as she wanders the streets of London.
-These three characters are distantly, tenuously united, and they come together as they board a train that seems to be headed to a symbolic sea (death or eternity).
-Interpolated throughout are passages from an eighteenth-century pornographic novel—their bawdiness and scatology function like the servants’ banter in Shakespeare, to let some of the air out of the novel before we are overcome by its poetic afflatus.
+Art and Lies has three narrators: Handel, a Catholic surgeon who revisits in memory his moments of missed opportunity in love even as he laments the spiritual and physical state of modern London; Picasso, a female artist from a strict, sexually-abusive household who has struggled to escape the physical and mental confines of her terrible family; and Sappho, the legendary poet, who seems to speak from beyond time, challenging the misrepresentations of her life and work, even as she wanders the streets of London.
+These three characters are distantly, tenuously united, and they come together as they board a train that seems to be headed to a sea symbolizing death or eternity.
+Interpolated throughout are passages from an 18th-century pornographic novel—their bawdiness and scatology function like the servants’ banter in Shakespeare, to let some of the air out of the novel before we are overcome by its poetic afflatus.
 All three main characters judge the present in one voice, a voice that occasionally overwhelms the fiction and threatens to turn this rather intricate literary construction into a political screed.

 Homelessness is illegal.
 In my city no one is homeless although there are an increasing number of criminals living on the street.
 It was smart to turn an abandoned class into a criminal class, sometimes people feel sorry for the down and outs, they never feel sorry for criminals, it has been a great stabilizer.

-But the novel is far more invested in an aesthetic critique of the postmodern west (itself a recapitulation of Eliot’s aesthetic critique of the modern west: “O O O O that Shakespeherian Rag”) as a time and place of wasted time and squandered artifice.
+But the novel is far more invested in an aesthetic critique of postmodernity (itself a recapitulation of Eliot’s aesthetic critique of modernity: “O O O O that Shakespeherian Rag”) as an epoch of wasted time and squandered artifice.
 All three of the voices in this novel denounce the artlessness of a society given over to money-making and cheap entertainment:

 In the country of the Blind the one-eyed man is King?
 But what of the articulate among the guttural?
 Once upon a time I would have been listened to with respect, now, I am regarded with suspicion, and for the wrong reason.
 I know that I am false; the irony is that the barkers and jabberers believe themselves genuine.
 As if to speak badly is to speak truly.
 As if to have no command of language must ensure a complete command of emotional sincerity.
 As if, as journalists and novelists would have me believe, to write without artifice is to write honestly.
 But language is artifice.
 The human being is artificial.
 None of us is Rousseau Man, that noble savage, honest and untrained.
 Better then to acknowledge that what we are is what we have been taught, that done, at least it will be possible to choose our own teacher.
 I know I am made up of other people’s say so, veins of tradition, a particular kind of education, borrowed methods that have disguised themselves as personal habits.
 I know that what I am is quite the opposite of an individual.
 But if the parrot is to speak, let him be taught by a singing master.
 Parrot may not learn to sing but he will know what singing is.
 That is why I have tried to hide myself among the best; music, pictures, books, philosophy, theology, like Dante, my great teacher is dead.
 My alive friends privately consider me to be rather highbrow and stuffy, but we are all stuffed, stuffed with other people’s ideas parading as our own.
 Stuffed with the idiocies of the daily paper and twenty-four-hour television.

-Winterson goes so far as to indict modern medicine: a central symbol of the novel is a state-of-the-art cancer hospital, which is being erected in a poor district of London.
-Cancer serves for Winterson as a symbol of bourgeois emotional repression and material superfluity, and its expensive treatment as another means for the middle classes to make and spend, make and spend, its money.
-(Yes, you could light London with the power generated by Susan Sontag as she spins in her grave.)
+Winterson goes so far as to indict modern medicine: a central symbol of the novel is a state-of-the-art cancer hospital being erected in a poor district of London.
+Cancer serves for Winterson as a symbol of bourgeois emotional repression and material superfluity, and its expensive treatment as another means for the middle classes to make and spend its money.
+(You could light London with the power generated by Susan Sontag as she spins in her grave.)

-But this Romantic assault on capitalist modernity, which is neither Left (too concerned about art and spirituality, too tragic in worldview) nor Right (too sympathetic to the poor and the colonized, too hostile to custom and religion), is a venerable tradition in British letters, encompassing Blake, Wordsworth, Carlyle, Ruskin, Pater, Woolf, Lawrence, and Eliot (if not, indeed, Shakespeare) before Winterson.
-And Winterson is easily able to reconcile her feminism and queer liberationism with this radically reactionary aesthetic because, in the person of Sappho, she persuasively identifies the artistic tradition itself with queerness and the feminine.
-Winterson’s polemic, in Handel’s voice, against the type of vernacular feminism that might now be labeled as Lean In feminism is quite timely:
+This Romantic assault on capitalist modernity, which is neither left (too concerned about art and spirituality, too tragic in worldview) nor right (too sympathetic to the poor and the colonized, too hostile to custom and religion), is a venerable tradition in British letters, encompassing Blake, Wordsworth, Carlyle, Ruskin, Pater, Woolf, Lawrence, and Eliot (if not, indeed, Shakespeare) before Winterson.
+And Winterson is easily able to reconcile her feminism and queer liberationism with this radically reactionary aesthetic because, in the person of Sappho, she persuasively identifies the artistic tradition itself, the supposedly stultifying canon, with queerness and the feminine.
+Winterson’s polemic, in Handel’s voice, against the type of vernacular feminism now identified with Lean In is timely:

 It’s our fault, men like me I mean, we’ve spent so long trumpeting the importance of all that we do that women believe in it and want to do it themselves.
 Look at me, I’m a very wealthy man, at the top of my profession, and I’m running away like a schoolboy because I can’t sit at my desk even for another day.
 I know that everything I am and everything I stand for is worthless.
 How to tell her that?